Kulbhushan-n/start/README.md

 # start
-this is ajust a test file while learning how to use git and github.
+this is just a test file while learning how to use git and github.

 thanks